GoogleCloudPlatform/cloud-hackathons/hacks/recaptcha-cloudarmor-security/README.md

 - Use the same port as the backend just created
 - Enable logging

+> [!NOTE]
-> **Note** Health checks determine which instances receive new connections.
+> Health checks determine which instances receive new connections.
 Your HTTP health check should poll instances every 5 seconds, waits up to 5 seconds for a response and treats 2 successful or 2 failed attempts as healthy or unhealthy, respectively.

 #### Configure the frontend